epfl-ada/ada-2023-project-badanalysist/README.md

 In data preprocessing, we chose pre-processed files (beers.csv, breweries.csv, ratings.csv, users_approx.csv) over the complete dataset for efficiency.
 Our data, predominantly from U.S. breweries, mainly features American-style beers, with American IPA being the most common at 12.15%.
 Similar data distributions on BeerRate and BeerAdvocate encourage exploration of feature relationships.

-Additionally, we enriched our beer style descriptions using a web crawler to extract data from a beer association website.
-This extra data, detailing aspects like color, aroma, bitterness, and fermentation characteristics, aids in comprehensively understanding and differentiating beer styles.[^2]
+Additionally, we enriched our beer style descriptions using a web crawler to extract data mainly from a beer association website and a craft beer website.
+This extra data, detailing aspects like color, aroma, bitterness, and fermentation characteristics, aids in comprehensively understanding and differentiating beer styles.[^2][^3]

 ## Project Plans & Methods
 ### Task 1: Clustering for Popularity and User Taste Preference